asplos-contest/2025/IOPDDL.md

 ## Submission

-Teams must submit a binary executable named `iopddl` that takes two arguments: a path to the input problem and a timeout duration in seconds:
+Starting in mid-February, registered teams will be asked to submit a binary executable named `iopddl` that takes two arguments: a path to the input problem and a timeout duration in seconds:

 ```
 $ ./iopddl example.json 10